Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Method

 \subsection{Lifting as Zero-Shot Sampling}

-Our goal is to generate samples from a posterior $p(\vx \mid \vy)$ given a prior $p(\vx)$ and a likelihood $p(\vy \mid \vx)$ where $\vx \in \mathbb{R}^{F\times J \times 3}$ are the 3D motion sequences and $\vy \in \mathbb{R}^{F\times J \times 2}$ are the 2D observations in camera frames.
+Our goal is to generate samples from a posterior $p(\vx \mid \vy)$ given a prior $p(\vx)$ and a likelihood $p(\vy \mid \vx)$, where $\vx \in \mathbb{R}^{F\times J \times 3}$ are the 3D motion sequences and $\vy \in \mathbb{R}^{F\times J \times 2}$ are the 2D observations in camera frames, with $F$ representing the number of frames and $J$ the number of joints.
 We model the prior $p(\vx)$ as a single-step diffusion model \cite{Ho2020-yx}, which shares similarities with a consistency model \cite{Song2023-tw}.
-Initially, a standard diffusion model adds noise to the data employing a forward stochastic differential equation
+Initially, a standard diffusion model adds noise to the data via the forward stochastic differential equation

-where $t \in [0, T]$ is the diffusion timestep, $\mu$ and $\sigma$ are the drift and diffusion coefficients and $\vw$ denotes the Wiener process.
-Subsequently, the diffusion model then denoises the data by following the probability flow ODE \cite{song2021scorebased}:
+where $t \in [0, T]$ is the diffusion timestep, $\mu$ and $\sigma$ are the drift and diffusion coefficients, and $\vw$ denotes the Wiener process.
+Subsequently, to denoise a sample $\vx_t$ at time $t$ the diffusion model follows the probability flow ODE \cite{song2021scorebased}: